Jason-Goon/rmathnotepad/README.md

-# Terminal Notepad & Future Programmable Calculator
+# Terminal Notepad & Programmable Calculator

 This project is currently a terminal-based notepad application designed to run in Unix-like environments.
 It serves as the foundational step towards developing a minimal programmable calculator.
 The notepad application allows for basic text editing directly in the terminal, with future plans to incorporate programmable calculator features.